PixarAnimationStudios/chook/README.md

 ## The Framework

+While most folks will get along fine using the chook server and writing handlers, the server is built upon a framework implemented in the `Chook` ruby module, available after doing`require 'chook'`.
+For those with very specific needs, this framework can be used to implement your own webhook handling service, or to simulate a JamfPro server sending webhook events to some handling service.

-The Chook framework abstracts webhook Events and their components as Ruby classes.
-When the JSON payload of a JSS webhook POST request is passed into the `Chook::Event.parse_event` method, an instance of the appropriate subclass of `Chook::Event` is returned, for example `Chook::Event::ComputerInventoryCompletedEvent`
+The Chook framework abstracts webhook Events and their components as Ruby classes, grouped in two namespaces: HandledEvents, and TestEvents.

+When the JSON payload of a JSS webhook POST request is passed into the `Chook::Event.parse_event` method, an instance of the appropriate subclass of `Chook::Event` is returned, for example, given the JSON for a ComputerInventoryCompleted webhook event, a `Chook::Event::ComputerInventoryCompletedEvent` instance is returned by `Chook::Event.parse_event`.

-Each Event instance contains these important attributes:
+Each such event instance contains these important attributes:

-* **webhook_id:** A read-only instance of the webhook ID stored in the JSS which caused the POST request.
-This attribute matches the "webhook[:id]" dictionary of the POSTed JSON.
+* **webhook_id:** The webhook ID stored in the JSS which caused the POST request.
+This attribute matches the "webhook[:id]" value of the POSTed JSON.

 * **webhook_name:** A read-only instance of the webhook name stored in the JSS which caused the POST request.
-This attribute matches the "webhook[:name]" dictionary of the POSTed JSON.
+This attribute matches the "webhook[:name]" value of the POSTed JSON.

 * **subject:** A read-only instance of a `Chook::Subject::<Class>` representing the "subject" that accompanies the event that triggered the webhook.
-It comes from the "event" dictionary of the POSTed JSON, and different events come with different subjects attached.
+It comes from the "event" object of the POSTed JSON, and different events come with different subjects attached.
 For example, the ComputerInventoryCompleted event comes with a "computer" subject containing data about the JSS computer that completed inventory.

-  This is not full `JSS::Computer` object from the REST API, but rather a group of named attributes about that computer.
-At the moment, only the Chook Samplers module attempts to look up subject data from the API, but any Handlers written for the event could easily do a similar operation.
+  This is not a ruby-jss `JSS::Computer` object from the REST API, but rather a group of named attributes about that computer.

 * **event_json:** The JSON content from the POST request, parsed into a Ruby hash with symbolized keys (meaning the JSON key "deviceName" becomes